tywerbicki/Problem_Solving/README.md

 Design a function that takes in a map of a dungeon (see code) and returns the number of moves required to escape the dungeon if possible, else return -1.
 The problem is solved using a breadth-first search.

+## Navigate Dungeon (mod)

+Exactly the same as the previous function, except returns the actual shortest path travelled, and not the number of moves.